 Do Weighted Hula Hoops Work?

-If you've been paying attention to the fitness world lately, you may have noticed that weighted hula hoops are all the rage.
+If you've been paying attention to the fitness world, you may have noticed that weighted hula hoops are all the rage.
 But do they really work?
 And if so, how do they work?
-In this blog post, we'll take a look at these popular fitness hula hoops and whether or not they're worth trying out...
+In this blog post, we'll take a look at these popular fitness hula hoops and whether they're worth trying...

 What is a weighted hula hoop?